 Sooner or later, your dad or boyfriend is going to suggest a camping trip.
-If it’s the first family camping trip or the first couples camping trip, they both have something in common – they are firsts.

 While it is always cool to experience new things as a family or in a relationship, camping is one of those things that can go horribly wrong if you are not properly prepared.
 So before we get to the list of the important things to pack with you, let’s help you narrow down a few pre-trip details.